Furze Platt Senior School, Furze Platt Road, Maidenhead, SL6 7NQ

 - Feedback from students and teachers about careers education lessons via questionnaires and written comments.

 In addition, various aspects of the careers programme are evaluated separately.
-For example, students provide feedback on the university visits, and both students and parents provide feedback on the Careers and Higher Education Fair (CHEF).
+For example, students provide feedback on their careers education lessons, careers interviews and university visits, and students, parents and visiting employers and university representatives all provide feedback on the Careers and Higher Education Fair (CHEF).

 Date of next review: September 2020